ECCO-Hackweek/ecco-2024/book/tutorials/example/Setting_up_OSS_Environment.md

 5. Click *Green* "Create fork" button
 6. After a few seconds, a new page will appear with your new forked repository

-To clone the "ECCO-v4-Python Tutorial" to your OSS account, do the following:
+### Clone the "ECCO-v4-Python Tutorial" to your OSS account
-1. Click *Green* "<> Code" button
+1. Click *Green* "\<\> Code" button
 2. In the "Local Tab", select the "SSH" tab
 > [!NOTE]
 > By selecting the SSH tab, you can contribute code using your GitHub Identity on the OSS that you set up in [Linking your GitHub Account](#linking-your-github-account).
+3. Copy the the `git@github.com:[...]` link to the clipboard (select and copy or use handy copy button with the two squares)
+4. Return to the OSS JupyterLab terminal window
+5. go to your home directory `cd ~/`
+6. clone the link that you copied: ex) ```git clone git@github.com:...```
+   - enter your ssh key passphrase if you used one when creating the key

+Now you should have a directory called `/home/jovyan/ECCO-v4-Python-Tutorial`